robocorp/java-access-bridge-wrapper/README.md

 # TODO:

 * Support for 32-bit Java Access Bridge version
-* Add rest of the parsing functions
+* Implement rest of the utility functions to the JABWrapper
-* Better API to the ContextNode component